markmipt/ms1searchpy/README.md

 ### RT predictor

 For protein identification, `ms1searchpy` needs a retention time prediction model.
-The recommended one is [DeepLC](https://github.com/compomics/DeepLC), but you can also use the Elude predictor from [Percolator](https://github.com/percolator/percolator) or the built-in additive model (default).
+The recommended one is [DeepLC](https://github.com/compomics/DeepLC)  (default), but you can also use built-in additive model.

 ### Examples

-    ms1searchpy test.mzML -d sprot_human.fasta -deeplc deeplc -ad 1
+    ms1searchpy test.mzML -d sprot_human.fasta -deeplc 1 -ad 1

-This command will run `ms1searchpy` with DeepLC RT predictor available as `deeplc` (should work if you install DeepLC alongside `ms1searchpy`. `-ad 1` creates a shuffled decoy database for FDR estimation.
+This command will run `ms1searchpy` with DeepLC RT predictor available as `deeplc` . `-ad 1` creates a shuffled decoy database for FDR estimation.
 You should use it only once and just use the created database for other searches.

-    ms1searchpy test.features.tsv -d sprot_human_shuffled.fasta -deeplc env_deeplc/bin/deeplc
+    ms1searchpy test.features.tsv -d sprot_human_shuffled.fasta -deeplc 1

 Here, instead of mzML file, a file with peptide features is used.
 Also, DeepLC is installed in a separate environment, so a path is specified.